fatihonay/Neural-Variability-/ReadMe.md

 ##### Why am I interested in this issue/problem?

-Neural variability plays in the complexity and adaptibility of the nervous system.
+- Neural variability plays in the complexity and adaptibility of the nervous system.
 Instead of ignoring it, we should model, control and exploit it to enhance our understanding of human brain.
+-  Inconsistent experimental outcomes in clinical, BCI, neurofeedback, brain stimulation stems from inherent neural variability.
+We need to understand more to reach realiable research findings.

 This repository is not static and I will always update it.
 If you would like to contribute interesting ideas, please contact with me;
 fatih.onay@btu.edu.tr